ApolloTang/mynote--misc/contents/dev-0/git/git--handling-large-repo/partial-n-shallow-clone/README.md

 ## When to use full clone?

-This article does not mean to tell you never using full clone:
+This article does not discourage using full clones entirely.
+Instead, it suggests that full clones remain the best option for developers who:

-> If you need to have a distributed workflow and want all of the data in your local repository, then you should continue using full clones.
-If you are a developer focused on a single repository and your repository is reasonably-sized, the best approach is to do a full clone.
+- Need a distributed workflow.
+- Want all data locally for comprehensive history and development.
+- Work with reasonably sized repositories.